 Bret Hart revolutionized the industry in the early 1990s by bringing high quality, athletic in-ring performances to the fore.
 While big, cartoonish men were forced to step aside due to steroid scandals, wrestlers like Hart, Curt Hennig, and Shawn Michaels stepped to the frontline with Bret leading the charge.
 Over the years, Bret Hart has had a lot to say about his peers, but what do they have to say about him?
 We have collected twelve memorable stories showing who the real Hitman is.

-#1 – Stone Cold Steve Austin on Bret Hart
+1. Stone Cold Steve Austin Opens Up About Bret Hart

 "Man, working with Bret Hart was some of the most fun matches I’ve ever had in my life.
 There were Chicago and WrestleMania 13, over in South Africa, in Germany, and Bret had a pretty good stronghold over in Germany.